 - The Contractor shall provide Outpatient services (ASAM Level 1) to beneficiaries (up to nine hours a week for adults, and less than six hours a week for adolescents) when determined by a Medical Director or LPHA to be medically necessary and in accordance with an individualized treatment plan. - 2.
-The Contractor may provide outpatient services in-person or by telephone by a licensed professional or a registered or certified counselor in any appropriate setting in the community, in accordance with HIPAA and 42

-CFR Part 2.

-- 3. The components of outpatient services shall include intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - 4.
-The Contractor shall provide case management services to beneficiaries receiving outpatient services to coordinate care with ancillary service providers and facilitate transitions between LOC.
+The Contractor may provide outpatient services in-person or by telephone by a licensed professional or a registered or certified counselor in any appropriate setting in the community, in accordance with HIPAA and 42 CFR Part 2. - The components of outpatient services shall include intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - The subcontractor shall ensure case management services to beneficiaries receiving outpatient services to coordinate care with ancillary service providers and facilitate transitions between Levels of Care.